AIMLab-UBC/CellGraphs-CO-PILOT-AMIGO/README.md

 ## Citation

-If you use this repository, please make sure that you also cite the below papers as well:
+If you use this repository, please make sure that you also cite the below papers:

 ```
 @inproceedings{nakhli2023sparse,